Philly Route Free Streets extended

 This is the third year for Philly Free Streets.

-The initiative temporarily closes streets to cars, instead of inviting people to walk and bike.
+The initiative temporarily closes streets to cars, instead, inviting people to walk and bike.

 ------